sankaryy/Configuration-Converter-V1/README.md

 # Configuration-Converter-Version 1
-This is a Tool to convert a access layer switch configuration from one vendor device to other.
-Currently it can able to convert HUAWEI to NOKIA
+This is an automated Python scalable tool to convert Huawei network device configurations into Nokia-compatible format for distributed access ISP networks.
 Python Version 3.10.12

 Python Modules used :